sduke/Collections-As-Data-Voyant/Exercise_1.md

 4. Open the text files using a default text editor
     * Double click on filename and let the computer launch the application

+# Quick discussion
-# Quick discussion: What are some potential issues with the text files
+* What are some potential issues with the text files?

 # Data Cleaning
 1. Rename File